matthijskooijman/arduino-lmic/README.md

 - [LoRa Nexus by Ideetron](#lora-nexus-by-ideetron)

-If you don't have the board documentation, you need to provide your own `lmic_pinmap` values.
+If your board is not configured, you need at least to provide your own `lmic_pinmap`.
 As described above, a variety of configurations are possible.
-To tell the LMIC library how your board is configured, you must declare a variable containing a pin mapping struct in the sketch file.
+To tell the LMIC library how your board is configured, you must declare a variable containing a pin mapping struct in your sketch file.
+If you call `os_init()` to initialize the LMIC, you must name this structure `lmic_pins`.
+If you call `os_init_ex()`, you may name the structure what you like, but you pass a pointer as the parameter to `os_init_ex()`.

-For example, this could look like this:
+Here's an example of a simple initialization:

 ```c++
   lmic_pinmap lmic_pins = {